-

 Jamie Carstairs, Historical Photographs of China Project manager, has joined the committee seeking to restore photographer John Thomson’s grave.
 Here he explains why.
 An ad hoc group has come together to try to raise the funds needed to restore the … Continue reading

-Posted in Collections, Exhibition, Heritage, Photographers
+Posted in Collections, Exhibition, Photographers

 Comments Off on Restoring John Thomson’s grave